jasongitmail/super-sitemap/README.md

 </details>

+## Migrating from v1

+Version 2 publishes framework-specific entrypoints and contains breaking changes for v1 users:

+- **Imports moved.** The package root export was removed.
+Update `import * as sitemap from 'super-sitemap'` to `import * as sitemap from 'super-sitemap/sveltekit'`.
+The `response()`, `getBody()`, and `getHeaders()` APIs and config are otherwise compatible.
+- **`sampledUrls()` and `sampledPaths()` were removed.** Use [`getSamplePaths()`](#sample-paths) instead.
+It samples from your sitemap config directly instead of fetching and parsing your live sitemap XML, so it needs no network access and returns one canonical path per route shape.
+- **No more `svelte` peer dependency.** Super Sitemap no longer declares any peer dependencies, so installs are warning-free regardless of your framework.

 ## Changelog

+- `1.0.13-tanstack.3` (unreleased) - BREAKING: TanStack Start's `locale` config property renamed to `langParam`; `GetSvelteKitHeadersOptions`/`GetTanStackStartHeadersOptions` unified as `GetHeadersOptions`; error messages are now prefixed `super-sitemap:` instead of framework-specific prefixes.
+The TanStack Start adapter now automatically excludes server-only routes (server handlers without a component, e.g. the sitemap route itself, robots.txt, API routes) from sitemap output.
+Removed the `svelte` peer dependency—Super Sitemap now has zero peer dependencies.
+Removed Node built-ins from shipped code for edge-runtime compatibility (e.g. Cloudflare Workers).
+Added runnable example apps (`examples/sveltekit`, `examples/tanstack-start`) that integration-test the documented usage.
 - `1.0.13-tanstack.1` - BREAKING: public APIs now live at `super-sitemap/sveltekit` and `super-sitemap/tanstack-start`.
 Adds `getSamplePaths()` to both adapters.
 - `1.0.11` - Remove all runtime dependencies!
 - `1.0.0` - BREAKING: `priority` renamed to `defaultPriority`, and `changefreq` renamed to `defaultChangefreq`.
 NON-BREAKING: Support for `paramValues` to contain either `string[]`, `string[][]`, or `ParamValueObj[]` values to allow per-path specification of `lastmod`, `changefreq`, and `priority`.